dspeyer/dspeyer.github.io/magic.md

 #### Deduce Spell

 Usually DC 10: figure out how a spell will interact with edge-cases of its description.

+## Othersight

+Othersight is a wisdom-based mental skill that does not suffer from armor check penalty.
+It is a racial skill for anyone with a Sight feat.
+It represents how precisely you can discern things via othersight.

+Example DCs:

+* A paladin of justice using soul-sight on an honest businessman:
+    * DC 5: He is weakly aligned with justice
+    * DC 10: He approves of justice, but does not consider it his responsibility
+    * DC 15: There are a great many unjust things that he would absolutely never do even at extreme cost to himself, and he honors those who ensure justice beyond that, but he still will not put serious effort into establishing justice unless it's also in his personal interest.
+* Element Sight:
+    * DC 10: Read the combination of a standard padlock
+    * DC 15: Recognize a human shape by the dirt on their clothing
+    * DC 20: Distinguish water from wine based on the water concentration
+    * DC 80: Read the circuit diagram of an integrated chip
+* Life Sight
+    * DC 5: Determine if someone is more or less than half dead
+    * DC 15: Get exact hit point values

 # Purchasing Magic